ducquanhoang/FAST_FIVE_WRO_FE_2026/README.md

 cot(δₒ) − cot(δᵢ) = T / L
 This relationship isn't linear; the required gap between the two angles grows a lot faster than the angles themselves.
 At a shallow ~10° steering input the difference between inner and outer angle is only about 1°, but near full lock (~30°) that gap widens to 8° or more.
 If we'd built a rigid linkage that just kept both wheels parallel, it would look almost correct while driving straight or gently curving, and be badly wrong exactly when precision matters most: sharp corners or a parking maneuver.

+Wheels: 49.5 mm SPIKE wheels (front)

+Small diameter for agility and quick direction changes at the steered wheels.

+Considerations

+Even with the 1:1 gearbox, torque at the steering linkage was tighter than expected after the first v2 build - a candidate area to revisit (e.g. a different gear ratio or linkage geometry) if we find the robot under-steering at speed.
 ### 2.3 Chassis Design

 ---